 1883 Dillon Schoolhouse to receive landmark designation

 A ceremony will be held at 3 p.m.
-Wednesday at the 1883 Dillon Schoolhouse, 403 LaBonte St., Dillon.
+Wednesday at the 1883 Dillon Schoolhouse, 403 LaBonte St. in Dillon.

 Support Local Journalism

-Note: Editor’s note: This story was updated to correct the date the Dillon Schoolhouse was built.